mer-hybris/hadk.sailfishos.org/docs/flashing.md

 If you do not flash the right stock version (and therefore firmware), there might be some issues when booting into Sailfish OS:

 - Problems accessing `/sdcard/` in recovery (e.g. `adb push` does not work)
 - WLAN, sensors, audio and other hardware not working

 If you experience such issues, please make sure you first flash the stock system, ROM, followed by the **Android base** image, and finally the Sailfish OS update.
-Please also note that you can\'t just take the latest stock ROM and/or **Android base** ROM - both versions have to match the Android version against which the Sailfish OS adaptation was built.
+Please also note that you can't just take the latest stock ROM and/or **Android base** ROM - both versions have to match the Android version against which the Sailfish OS adaptation was built.

 ## Flashing using Android Recovery

 1. Boot into Android Recovery
 2. Upload the CM release: `adb push cm-10.1.3-$DEVICE.zip /sdcard/`
 3. Upload Sailfish OS:
    `adb push sailfishos-$DEVICE-devel-1.2.3.4.zip /sdcard/`
 4. In the Recovery on the device:

-> 1. Clear data and cache (factory reset)
+    1. Clear data and cache (factory reset)
-> 2. Install the CM release by picking the CM image
+    2. Install the CM release by picking the CM image
-> 3. Install Sailfish OS by picking the SFOS image
+    3. Install Sailfish OS by picking the SFOS image
-> 4. Reboot the device
+    4. Reboot the device